diwashrestha/diwash_shrestha/content/authors/admin/_index.md

 ---
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Data Scientist and Educator
 education:
   courses:
   - course: BSc in Computer Science and Information Technology